 Amounts paid under our plans are based on assumptions contained in the plans and may be different than the assumptions used for financial statement reporting purposes.
 The NEOs earn a pension based on a formula that applies a percentage of pay (salary plus annual incentive bonus) times years of service.
 The amount accrued in each year differs from the amount accrued in other years due to an increase in the number of years of service and any increases or decreases in pay (salary and bonus).
 The amount reflected for the change in the accumulated benefit under our pension plans is also sensitive to changes in the interest rate used to determine the present value of the payments to be made over the life of the executive.
 The amounts reported for 2010, 2011, and 2012 used 5.50%, 4.75%, and 4.00%, respectively, as the interest rate, which is the same rate we used to report pension liabilities in our financial statements for each of those years.
-Using a lower interest rate assumption results in a larger present value of accumulated pension benefits and, therefore, results in a larger change in the accumulated pension benefits and therefore, results in a larger change in the accumulated pension benefits are reflective of the downward trend in interest rates during the last three years.
+Using a lower interest rate assumption results in a larger present value of accumulated pension benefits and, therefore, results in a larger change in the accumulated pension benefit than otherwise would be the case.
+The interest rate is determined at December 31 of each year and the lower rates are reflective of the downward trend in interest rates during the last three years.